SpudGunMan/meshing-around/README.md

 ## mesh_bot.sh
 The feature-rich bot requires the internet for full functionality.
 These responder bots will trap keywords like ping and respond to a DM (direct message) with pong!
 The script will also monitor the group channels for keywords to trap.
 You can also `Ping @Data to Echo` as an example.

 Along with network testing, this bot has a lot of other fun features, like simple mail messaging you can leave for another device, and when that device is seen, it can send the mail as a DM.
+Or a scheduler to send weather or a reminder weekly for the VHF net.

 The bot is also capable of using dual radio/nodes, so you can monitor two networks at the same time and send messages to nodes using the same `bbspost @nodeNumber #message` or `bbspost @nodeShportName #message` function.
 There is a small message board to fit in the constraints of Meshtastic for posting bulletin messages with `bbspost $subject #message`.